 The relationship between a customer and a contractor resembles a situation in a democracy.
 In this model of governance no branch of government has the power over the other, all are equal and they check each other in order to balance the stakes which are the well-being of the people.
 In business, partners have to trust each other but first, they have to know each other better.

 It’s good practice to check each other’s websites, review the technological, development and business expertise.
 But that’s just the beginning – it’s essential to be able to talk about case studies.
 Customers looking for a good technology and IT outsourcing partner for their project should be encouraged to ask for either references or projects realized by the software product development company.

 What the company has done in the past, how it was able to fix a customer’s problem.
 The more details, the better.
 The more precise and astute questions, the better.
 It’s all about showing the customer how the company approaches them, thinks about their challenges, how it optimizes its work and finally – how much time it needs to understand the customer’s business.

-A customer should be open during the cooperation with the software house’s representative.
+A customer should be open during the cooperation with the software developer’s representative.
 Michał Bartyzel in a book called ‘Conversation Patterns for Software Professionals’, noted that customers indeed know their needs, but they do not know what they want.
 And that is the key.
 The client needs to work on the articulation of his or her needs and how that need can be realized by the software solution.
 This reduces the uncertainty and likelihood of building a solution that will not satisfy the actual needs of the client.

 At the same time, a non-disclosure agreement (NDA) document should not be a problem for a professional contractor.
 It gives necessary comfort needed in the process of gaining mutual trust.

-There are some requirements (or ground rules) that need to be fulfilled in order to fully recognize the possibility of a mutual cooperation:
+There are some requirements (or ground rules) that need to be fulfilled in order to fully recognize the possibility of mutual cooperation: